An economist believes that the oil refinery industry in the Philippines would make a comeback once the COVID-19 pandemic subsides.

 Petron owns and operates the country’s only refinery in Limay,Bataan, which produces 180,000 barrels per day.

-Last week, Petron President and CEO Ramon Ang said that the oil giant the refinery “very soon” over taxation issues.
+Last week, Petron President and CEO Ramon Ang said that the oil giant will close the refinery “very soon” over taxation issues.
 Shell permanently closed its facility in Batangas City in August, while Caltex folded its own in 2003.

 Pointing out that the pandemic has pushed down oil consumption by 25 to 30%, Saeed stressed that is crucial for the government to implement reforms to bring back investor confidence and thereby, stability to the economy.